tatumio/tatum-js/examples/bch-example/README.md

 - Generate a Bitcoin Cash wallet.
 - Send BCH from your wallet to another Bitcoin Cash wallet.
+- Broadcast a transaction to the blockchain.
-- Check the balance of the wallet.
+- Get the current exchange rates.
 - Generate a virtual account for BCH.
-- Assign a deposit address to the virtual account.
+- Generate a deposit address to the virtual account.
 - Get information from the blockchain.

 The examples are written in TypeScript, but you can use them in JavaScript too.